LuxuryTimepiece/SmileYoureOnCamera/README.md

 ```

 4. The webcam will open, and the script will begin detecting faces and overlaying smiley faces on them.
+5. When faces are detected, script will print number of faces detected in upper right of window.
+5. Script will prints the coordinates of the detected faces in terminal window.
-5. To quit the script, press the 'q' key.
+6. To quit the script, press the 'q' key or control C

 ## Credits